chrender/fizmo/README-0.7.txt

    games are provided in english.
 The default locale may still be set using the "locale" variable in the config file.

- - In case you're playing in a game for which there's no locale available (currently everything non-english and non-german), it might make sense to disable hyphenation using either "disable-hyphenation" in the config file or using the "-dh" or "--disable-hyphenation" switch when starting fizmo-ncursesw.
+ - In case there's no locale available for a game you're playing (currently everything non-english, non-german and non-french), it might make sense to disable hyphenation using either "disable-hyphenation" in the config file or using the "-dh" or "--disable-hyphenation" switch when starting fizmo-ncursesw.